 As we mentioned above, salt has a wide variety of applications that can enhance our beauty regimen, especially when it’s used on the skin.

 As a scrub

-After bathing and while the skin is still wet, sprinkle a bit of salt on your hands and then gently rub it into the arms and legs.
-Massaging with salt will help with the removal of dead skin cells and improve blood circulation.
+After bathing and while the skin is still wet, sprinkle a bit of salt on your hands and then gently rub it on your arms and legs.
+Massaging with salt will help remove dead skin cells and improve blood circulation.

 As a facial tonerYou can also try the following trick to reduce the appearance of oily skin.
-Put a little warm water in a spray bottle and add a tablespoon of sea salt.
-Dissolve the salt and make sure it’s not too hot before spraying a bit on your face, avoiding the eye area.
-Then gently towel dry with short strokes.
+Put some warm water in a spray bottle and add a tablespoon of sea salt.
+Dissolve the salt and make sure it’s not too hot before spraying a bit on your face, avoiding your eyes.
+Then, gently towel dry your face.